maltaweel/Multi_Sentiment_Analysis/README.md

 Output will be placed in the /sentiment folder with the first part of the output files starting with 'sentiment_classification'.
 These files, like the input, are in .csv format.

+<b>Input Lexicon</b>

+In addition to lexicons provided by applied libraries, we also incorporate a lexical list (see link above).
+The data were downloaded and placed in the /lexicon folder.